pop123123123/CLI_sentence_mixing/README.md

 ## Tips

-* Punctuation symbols count as blank phonems.
+* Punctuation symbols count as blank phonemes.
 It can be very useful to add pause in your sentences.
 * Do not hesitate to put a lot of Youtube URLs in argument.
 The more the video material, the more choice you will have to form the sentences you want.
 * An already downloaded video will not be downloaded again.
 So, do not hesitate then to download long videos to boost accuracy.
 * Advance little by little.
 There is no big difference in accuracy between long and short chunks, so, it is generally preferable to write short chunks (+/- 1 word by chunk) to have more control of how each word/syllabus sound.
 For example, it is probably better to split sentence *"Salut les gens"* in three chunks "*Salut*", "*les*", "*gens"* than in one big chunk "*Salut les gens*".